tctco/STCS/README.md

 ![demo.gif](https://github.com/tctco/SSTC/blob/main/demo.gif)

-Here are some videos showcasing the pose tracking performance!
+Here are some videos showcasing the pose tracking performance (tested on Lenovo Thinkbook16p 2021 with 16GB RAM and RTX3060 MaxQ)!

 > The following videos are tracked with an unsupervised method which is animal-agnostic.